suyunjing-su/al-docs/docs/config/site.md

 > Deprecated in v3.0.2 and later, moved to [site_url](./configuration.md#site-url)

-The address of your `alist`, such as `https://pan.example.com`.This address will be used in some places in the program, If you do not set this field, Some features may not work properly, such as:
+The address of your `openlist`, such as `https://pan.example.com`.This address will be used in some places in the program, If you do not set this field, Some features may not work properly, such as:

 Do not carry `/` at the end of the URL link, correct example:heavy_check_mark: :`https://pan.example.com`, wrong example: `https://pan.example.com/` :x:,Otherwise the following functions will not be available